containers/podman-desktop/website/docs/discover.md

 ## Onboarding

-When started for the first time, Podman Desktop starts an _Onboarding_ session.
+When started for the first time, Podman Desktop starts an _onboarding_ session.
 This session will guide you through installing resources and tools helpful when working with Podman Desktop.

 Podman Desktop checks for the following CLIs to be accessible on your system: `docker-compose`, `kubectl` and `podman`.
-If any of these CLIs are not accessible, you are proposed to choose which ones you want to install, and to start the Onboarding.
+If any of these CLIs are not accessible, you are proposed to choose which ones you want to install, and to start the onboarding.

 The onboarding consists of a series of steps for each tool to install.
 For the `docker-compose` and `kubectl` CLIs, the binaries are downloaded and placed in a system-wide directory (`/usr/local/bin` on Linux and macOS).